kvweldon/AZURE-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I setup of a mini honeynet in Microsoft Azure and integrated log sources into a Log Analytics workspace.
+To bolster threat detection capabilities, I deployed Microsoft Sentinel, a cutting-edge SIEM solution, to automatically generate alerts and incidents based on the ingested logs.

+To assess the impact of my security measures, I conducted an evaluation of metrics in the vulnerable environment prior to implementing security controls.
+After implementing the measures, I reevaluated the metrics to observe any changes in security events and incidents.
+The results were remarkable, with a significant reduction in security events and incidents, validating the effectiveness of my security controls.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+However, it's essential to recognize that the network's resource usage patterns can influence the number of generated security events and alerts.
+In scenarios where regular users heavily utilize network resources, there is a possibility of observing an increased volume of security events and alerts within the 24-hour period following the implementation of security controls.
+To mitigate false positives, a careful analysis of these events is necessary to distinguish genuine threats from legitimate user activities.

+In summary, this project showcases the successful implementation of a well-designed honeynet integrated with a robust SIEM solution to bolster threat detection and incident response capabilities.
+The measured reduction in security events and incidents underscores the effectiveness of the security controls applied.
+As a cybersecurity analyst, I understand the importance of contextually analyzing security events, taking into account network usage patterns, to ensure accurate threat identification and optimize incident response efforts.